mkirwa/CYBOLC/CCTC/Security/Operation_Dry_Run.md

 #### Pivot to Found Targets ####

 TODO: REVIEW METASPOILT AND PUT THE NOTES ON HERE!!!
-Reverse_TCP
+Reverse_TCP and BUFFER OVERFLOW!!